Affirmative therapy for all bodies

 by Asher Seruya | Jul 8, 2025 | Coming Home to You Group, Thoughts & News from ATC

 A new group offering a space for adult trans folks (binary trans individuals as well as non-binary folks, 18+) struggling with disordered eating, eating disorders, and body image!
-Facilitated by ATC associate Sophie Kuhn Bedaña, LMSW, this group is built as a space to...
+Facilitated by ATC associate Sophie Kuhn BedaƱa, LMSW, this group is built as a space to...

 Recent Posts

-• Coming Home to You: Exploring Eating Disorder Recovery and Body Image Injury within the Trans Experience
+• Eating Disorders and the Trans Experience

 Recent Comments